Building Electromagnetic Superintelligence

 Take the automotive industry for instance.
 In 1970, electronics accounted for five percent of a new car's cost, on average.
 By 2020, we reached forty percent.
 By 2030, the cost of the electronics of a consumer automotive vehicle will reach fifty percent of the vehicle cost.
 A base-model Corolla now ships with MIMO radar, V2X communications, and an ADAS sensor stack.
 These are electromagnetically-governed subsystems that command the same complexity as their sister applications in defense hardware, but on much faster timelines and much lower price points.

-Exquisite devices are built in much lower volumes with higher unit costs and much longer cycle times.
+Exquisite devices are built in much lower volumes with higher unit costs and much longer cycle times, and capability is paramount.
 They are now fundamentally constrained by humanity’s command on electromagnetism.
 For exquisite devices, we’ve hit a capability ceiling.

 Here’s a little-known fact about the F-35 Lightning II: it’s a datacenter with wings.
 The F-35's Pratt & Whitney F135 engine costs $20 million, or roughly 15% of the airframe.
 The electronics, however (AESA radar, electronic warfare, distributed aperture sensors, software-defined radios, and the sensor fusion layer stitching 8.6 million lines of code into closed-loop autonomy) comprise over 35% of the aircraft’s cost.
 By the time we’re building the F-47, projected for the 2030s, we’ll be spending over 40% of the $300 million airframe on electronics.

-The cost, complexity, and capability of every device that matters, exquisite or economic, is now dominated by how well its electromagnetic design, development, and deployment problems are solved.
+The cost, complexity, and capability of every device that matters, exquisite or commodity, is now dominated by how well its electromagnetic design, development, and deployment problems are solved.

 The future of hardware will be K-shaped.